Connect with Us: Call Us Today: 1-800-807-8030

 • Generate excitement and drive action within the Influential styles

-Communicating Effectively with Dominant Styles
+Communicating Effectively with Dominant Styles (D)

 Dominant (D) styles are strong-willed go-getters who make an impact through drive and determination.
-To effectively communicate with Ds focus communication on the bottom line.
+To effectively communicate with Ds, focus communication on the bottom line.

 Ds are motivated by results.
 Clearly explain how suggestions will achieve goals.
 Provide concise directives focused on outcomes rather than step-by-step methods.
 So, be direct.